Vampire Sukhoi 3

-The vampire sukhoi (su) has been designed for pilots who want the maximum proximity flying performance combined with high powered glide and speed.
-The vampire-su is a high performance continuation of the tried and tested vampire series.
-The wing profile on the vampire-su has been optimized to allow maximum glide, while still having the same free range of movement and agility vampire users are used to.
+The vampire sukhoi 3 (SU3) has been designed for pilots who want the maximum proximity flying performance combined with high powered glide and speed.
+The SU-3 is a high performance continuation of the tried and tested vampire series.
+The wing profile on the SU3 has been optimized to allow maximum glide, while still having the same free range of movement and agility vampire users are used to.

-For BASE jumping, the suit is designed for short starts, giving great glide making it the ideal choice for performance races.
-It also offers lots of storage space for those more demanding alpine jumps.
-A smooth leading edge, thin wing profile, and low drag optimization make the suit easy to fly, with a level of agility not before seen in big surface wingsuits.
+For BASE jumping, the suit is designed for short starts, with great glide, also making it the ideal choice for performance and agility races.
+It also offers optional added storage space for those more demanding alpine jumps.
+The smooth leading edge, thin wing profile, and low drag optimization make the suit easy to fly, with a level of agility not before seen in big surface wingsuits.

-The Vampire SU 2 is the follow up the Vampire SU, designed from the ground up.
-The suit features a rigid 3D shaped leading edge, unlike any suit currently on the market.
-Redesigned booties and fins, formed with a low drag profile, enhancing maneuverability.
-A radical redsign on the inlet hole, creating an improved lateral stability that allows for sharp carving turns, flying the suit like its on tracks, together with an adjusted balance of the suit to optimized the glide and speed.
+The SU3 is the follow up in the successful Vampire line.
+The suit features a unique rigid, 3D shaped leading edge, unlike any suit currently on the market.
+Specially designed booties and fins, formed with a special low drag profile, enhancing maneuverability.
+The special inlet hole creates an improved lateral stability that allows for sharp carving turns, flying the suit like its on tracks.
+The suit has a fine tuned balance, optimized for glide and speed.

-Setting the fastest time in competition during the 2015 China WWL, the Vampire SU 2 is currently the fastest and most agile terrain flying suit in the PF range, and can be found roaming the forests and mountains near you.
+Setting various records as well as winning various BASE races across the globe in both speed and precision, the SU3 is currently the fastest and most agile terrain flying suit on the market, and can be found roaming the forests and mountains near you.

-Due to the large wing surface area the Vampire-SU 2 is not suitable for low experience pilots.
-We recommend a MINIMUM of 250 wingsuit jumps before trying the Vampire SU 2 and experience on intermediate class suits.
+Due to the large wing surface area the SU3 is not suitable for low experience pilots.
+We recommend a MINIMUM of 250 wingsuit jumps before trying the SU3 and experience on intermediate class suits.

 |Europe (ex.
 VAT)||USA|